Olga Venecia Herrera Carbuccia: Early career

-International Criminal Court, 2011–present
+International Criminal Court, 2012–2021

 On 15 December 2011, Herrera was elected as a judge of the International Criminal Court.
 She won the office in the twelfth ballot in the Assembly of States Parties with 77 votes and 73 votes needed.
 She took office on 11 March 2012.

-At the ICC, Herrera currently sits in the Pre-Trial Division.
+At the ICC, Herrera sat in the Pre-Trial Division.
 In this capacity, she was part of the panel which authorized a full-scale investigation into allegations of mass persecution and crimes against humanity that forced at least 600,000 Rohingya Muslims to flee Myanmar into neighbouring Bangladesh.
 In 2021, she was a judge in the proceedings that resulted in Congolese militia leader Bosco Ntaganda being sentenced to pay child soldiers and other victims a total of $30 million compensation, the Court's highest ever reparation order.